csdswarm/clay-kiln/README.md

 ```
 ## Local Development

-You'll probably want to windows in your terminal open for now.
+You'll probably want two windows in your terminal open for now.

 ### Terminal Window 1
-Create a unity folder where your project live.

-Within the unity folder clone the frequency converter and the clay repos
+In the directory where you would like to serve the project clone the following repos:
 ```
 git clone git@bitbucket.org:entercom/frequency-clay-translator.git
 ```